Newport, Rhode Island: Slave trade

 Newport was a major center of the slave trade in colonial and early America, active in the "triangle trade" in which slave-produced sugar and molasses from the Caribbean were carried to Rhode Island and distilled into rum that was then carried to West Africa and exchanged for captives.
 In 1764, Rhode Island had about 30 rum distilleries, 22 in Newport alone.
-Most of these enslaved people were buried at the Common Burial Ground on Farewell Street.

-60% of slave-trading voyages launched from North America were issued from Rhode Island, in some years more than 90%, and many from Newport.
-Almost half were trafficked illegally, breaking a 1787 law prohibiting residents of the state from trading in slaves.
+Slaves were trafficked illegally into Rhode Island, breaking a 1787 law prohibiting residents of the state from trading in slaves.
 Slave traders were also breaking federal statutes of 1794 and 1800 barring Americans from carrying slaves to ports outside the United States, as well as the 1807 Congressional act abolishing the transatlantic slave trade.

 A few Rhode Island families made substantial fortunes in the trade.
 William and Samuel Vernon were Newport merchants who later played an important role in financing the creation of the United States Navy; they sponsored 30 African slaving ventures.
-However, it was the DeWolfs of Bristol, Rhode Island, and most notably James De Wolf, who was the largest slave-trading family in all of North America, mounting more than 80 transatlantic voyages, most of them illegal.
+However, it was the DeWolfs of Bristol, Rhode Island, and most notably James De Wolf, who were the largest slave-trading family in America, mounting more than 80 transatlantic voyages, most of them illegal.
 The Rhode Island slave trade was broadly based.
-Seven hundred Rhode Islanders owned or captained slave ships, most of who were substantial merchants, though many were ordinary shopkeepers and tradesmen who purchased shares in slaving voyages.
+Seven hundred Rhode Islanders owned or captained slave ships, most of whom were substantial merchants, though many were ordinary shopkeepers and tradesmen who purchased shares in slaving voyages.

-Although it was one of America's most active slave ports, Newport was inhabited by a small group of abolitionists and free blacks.
+Newport was inhabited by a small group of abolitionists and free blacks.
 Reverend Samuel Hopkins, minister at Newport's First Congregational Church, has been called "America's first abolitionist".
 Among subscribers to Hopkins' writings were 17 free black citizens, most of whom lived in Newport.
-This community of freemen, including Newport Gardner, founded the Free African Union Society in 1780: the first African mutual aid society in America.
+This community of freemen, including Newport Gardner, founded the Free African Union Society in 1780, the first African mutual aid society in America.